-\begin{proof} Please see the Appendix-\ref{prooflemma1}. \end{proof} When estimating parameters of elliptical distributions, the mean vector and the covariance matrix need to be estimated simultaneously.
-An elegant strategy would be to incorporate the mean and the covariance into an augmented matrix with extra one dimension \cite{kent1991redescending}.
-Such a strategy has also been successfully employed in the work of \cite{hosseini2015matrix, hosseini2017alternative}, which is called ``reformulation trick''.
-Thus, based on the metrics of Lemma \ref{proprie}, we have the following relationship related to the reformulation. \begin{lemma} Consider the class of elliptical distributions, $\mathcal{E}(\mathbf{y}|\bm{0}, \mathbf{\tilde\Sigma}, g)$.
+When estimating parameters of elliptical distributions, the mean vector and the covariance matrix need to be estimated simultaneously.
+An elegant strategy would be to incorporate the mean and the covariance into an augmented matrix with one extra dimension \cite{kent1991redescending}.
+Such a strategy has also been successfully employed in the work of \cite{hosseini2015matrix, hosseini2017alternative}, which is called the ``reformulation trick''.
+Thus, based on the metrics of Lemma \ref{proprie}, we can introduce the following relationship related to the reformulation. \begin{lemma} Consider the class of elliptical distributions, $\mathcal{E}(\mathbf{y}|\bm{0}, \mathbf{\tilde\Sigma}, g)$.
 Then, upon reformulating $\mathbf{y}$ and $\mathbf{\tilde\Sigma}$ as